ninja-build/ninja/README.markdown

 output files should be generated from the input files when the inputs change.

+A build statement may be followed by an indented set of key = value pairs, much like a rule.
+These bindings will shadow any outer bindings when evaluating the variables in the command.
+For example:

+    cflags = -Wall -Werror
+    rule cc
+      command = gcc $cflags -c $in -o $out
+    # Normal build lines get the outer $cflags.
+    build foo.o: cc foo.c
+    # But if needed you can shadow them.
+    build special.o: cc.special.c
+      cflags = -Wall

 ### Variables
 Despite the non-goal of being convenient to write by hand, to keep build files readable (debuggable), Ninja supports declaring bindings